Output

 simulation output is stored in a tabular file format called Parquet inside a nested

 directory structure called Hive partitioning.
+For details on the available JSON

 Hive Partitioning